Yexiaohao2022/DataEX_Sc-User-Guide/README.md

 *   **Deduplication**: Automatically removes duplicate or overly close data points and displays deduplication statistics.
 *   **Display Control**: You can toggle the display of extracted data points on the canvas.

-### 6. Data Chart & Export(Due to limited system computing power, service may experience overload and interruption under high-concurrency scenarios)
+### 6. Data Chart & Export

 *   **Chart Visualization**: Uses ECharts for real-time visualization of the extracted data.
 *   **Smart Labeling**: Charts automatically use labels identified from the legend as data series names.
 *   **Data Export**: Supports exporting data as a CSV file.

-## Test Account
+## Test Account(Due to limited system computing power, service may experience overload and interruption under high-concurrency scenarios)

 To be announced.